lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 > Successful and appropriate use of the app relies on it commanding well-founded public trust and confidence.

-which is unlikely to occur in a Western society where people are more independent and less trusting of their governments.
+Which is unlikely to occur in a Western society where people are more independent and less trusting of their governments.

 Also claims such as:
 > The intention is not to impose the technology as a permanent change to society, but we believe that under these pandemic circumstances it is necessary and justified to protect public health.